security best-practices compliance

 Prompt Injection Defense

-Prompt injection is the #1 security concern for AI agents.
-A user crafts input designed to make the agent ignore its instructions and perform unintended actions.
+Prompt injection is the top security concern for AI agents.
+A user crafts an input designed to make the agent ignore its instructions and perform unintended actions.

 Input Sanitization